Committee knocks down governor's attempt to discredit victim of alleged blackmail

 Asked if she believed the sex with Greitens was consensual, the woman told the committee, "It's a hard question [on consent] because I did it -- it felt like consent, but no, I didn't want to do it."

-Greitens has described himself a the victim of a "witch hunt" and has refused to testify before the committee.
+Greitens has described himself as the victim of a "witch hunt" and has refused to testify before the committee.
 He has denied blackmailing the woman with photos.

 After a judge denied his motion on April 19 to dismiss the charges, Greitens said in a statement, "A court of law and a jury of my peers will let every person in Missouri know the truth and prove my innocence."